Why Do Overloaded Trucks Cause Accidents?

 A commercial truck can easily weigh 20 or 30 times more than an average vehicle.
 That means that they cause significantly more damage upon impact.
 Other dangers associated with overloading include:

-- Difficulty stopping – The increased weight means more mass.
+Difficulty stopping – The increased weight means more mass to overcome.
 More mass means more momentum.
 More momentum means it could take much longer for an overweight truck to stop; too long to prevent a fatal car accident.

-- Increased risk of dropping cargo – Falling debris is also a serious concern with overloaded trucks.
-When trucks are overloaded, it’s difficult to ensure that cargo is strapped in tightly.
+Increased risk of dropping cargo – Falling debris is also a serious concern with overloaded trucks.
+When trucks are overloaded, it’s hard to ensure cargo is securely strapped.

 What Can I Do If I’m Injured in an Overloaded Truck Accident?